have all heard the expression, "Listen to your mother." There

 consciousness is not welcomed in our mechanistic society.

-that the Micmacs were right again.
-There was a message in what the bear
+I learned that the Micmacs were right again.
+There was a message in

-was doing, a personal one for me, and also I learned the Micmacs were
+what the bear was doing, a personal one for me, and also I learned the

-right in saying that the mother earth loves us all, and can pass that
+Micmacs were right in saying that the mother earth loves us all, and

-on through nature's creatures if we listen!
-Most of us don't know how
+can pass that on through nature's creatures if we listen!
+Most of us

-telling us to get our act together in millions of ways, in the way the
+has been telling us to get our act together in millions of ways, in

-whales beach themselves, in the way that the ozone layer is breaking
+the way the whales beach themselves, in the way that the ozone layer

-up, in the strange long winters, in the frog problem, in the way that
+is breaking up, in the strange long winters, in the frog problem, in

-more children are being born with birth defects.
-Lyme disease is an
+the way that more children are being born with birth defects.
+Lyme disease

-environmental disease, and everyone is getting it.
-Like the silent hand
+is an environmental disease, and everyone is getting it.
+Like the silent

-signals from Rebecca Davis, mother earth is silently trying to warn
+hand signals from Rebecca Davis, mother earth is silently trying to

 She has been telling us that we must return to the ways of nature, respect